TimeBase is a high-performance streaming time-series database developed by EPAM Real-Time Computing Lab (formerly Deltix).

-TimeBase was designed for very fast data aggregation and retrieval of massive volumes of high frequency financial market data.
-The same TimeBase technology excels at processing any time-series data: financial markets (MBO/ITCH), IoT (MQTT), software metrics and signals, real-time events, logging etc. TimeBase runs standalone or in a cluster, processes millions of messages per second per core, stores terabytes of data, and offers microsecond latencies.
+TimeBase was designed for very fast data aggregation and retrieval of massive volumes of high-frequency financial market data.
+The same TimeBase technology excels at processing any time-series data: financial markets (MBO/ITCH), IoT (MQTT), software metrics and signals, real-time events, logging, etc. TimeBase runs standalone or in a cluster, processes millions of messages per second per core, stores terabytes of data, and offers microsecond latencies.

-TimeBase combines multiple solutions into single package:
+TimeBase combines multiple solutions into a single package:

 - Persistent message broker

 Key TimeBase Differentiators

 - Unified streaming API for both historical and live time-series data.